rapw3k/DEMETER/README.md

 # DEMETER AIM considerations

 In line with best practices and recommendations, the specification of DEMETER AIM will follow a modular approach in a layered architecture, enabling among others:
-i) eased interoperability with existing models by reusing available (well-scoped) models in the modules, instead of defining new terms, whenever possible ii) easy mapping/alignment with other models, by module instead of the whole model iii) easy extension of the domain/areas covered in AIM with additional modules iv) easy extension of domain model, by modifying only specific modules
+1.  eased interoperability with existing models by reusing available (well-scoped) models in the modules, instead of defining new terms, whenever possible
+1.  easy mapping/alignment with other models, by module instead of the whole model
+1.  easy extension of the domain/areas covered in AIM with additional modules
+1.  easy extension of domain model, by modifying only specific modules
-v) easy mapping to top-level/cross-domain ontologies
+1.  easy mapping to top-level/cross-domain ontologies

 # NGSI-LD considerations